Perth College UHI, Virtual Learning Environment (VLE)

 In years one and two, you will develop hand and maintenance skills alongside essential academic knowledge in areas such as maths, aerodynamics and propulsion.
 In the third year, you will be introduced to management and the wider knowledge and skills required by the aviation industry.
 In your final year you will complete a capstone project which will give you the opportunity to showcase all of the skills you have acquired.

-3 Highers at BCC including Maths at B and Physics or Engineering Science plus Physics at National 5 at B and English at C; or Foundation Apprenticeship Engineering or relevant NC plus Physics at National 5 at B and English at C.
+3 Highers at BCC including Maths (Physics or Engineering Science at B if Maths not held at B) plus National 5 Physics at B and English necessary; or Foundation Apprenticeship Engineering; or relevant NC plus National 5 Physics at B and English necessary.

 Entry to year 3 may be possible with an approved EASA Part-66 Category B qualification; or a full Category B Licence.